skkwan/phase2-l1Calo-analyzer/README.md

 5. Submit the resulting CRAB config file and wait for skimmed n-tuples to show up in T2.
 6. Then run the single analyzer and the event display (housed in a different directory, `/afs/cern.ch/work/s/skkwan/private/phase2RCTDev/eventDisplay`.

-## (Developers only) To run the emulator and analyzer to make a TTree for distributions, efficiencies, rates, etc.
+## (Developers only) To run the emulator and analyzer in CRAB to make a TTree for distributions, efficiencies, rates, etc.

 1. CRAB to the rescue:
    ```